LandRegistry/land-registry-elements/README.md

 ### MVP

 ### Questions and issues
-- Test build with each component selected individually to ensure that all components have their dependencies declared correctly
 - The w3c validator service is rate limited so sometimes the html validation fails for no good reason
 - Visual regression is sometimes unnecessarily punishing - can this be refactored or approached in a different manner to make it easier?